The Two Houses of Israel

 And they are singing the song of Moses the servant of God and the song of the Lamb, saying, “Great and wonderful are Your deeds, Adonai Elohei-Tzva’ot!
 Just and true are Your ways, O King of the nations!
 Who shall not fear and glorify Your name, O Lord?
 For You alone are Holy.
 All the nations shall come and worship before You, for Your righteous acts have been revealed!”

 (Revelation 5:9; 7:9-10; 15:3-4 TLV)

 The story of the prodigal son is a beautiful parable told by Yeshua (Jesus) and recorded in the Gospels only in Luke chapter 15.
-The parable is usually interpreted as describing a Christian believer who backslides, wandering off into sin.
-Is that how those originally hearing it would have understood it?
+How should it be understood?

-Jehu became the tenth king of the northern ten tribes of the divided kingdom of Israel.
-He took over the throne by assassinating King Jehoram, son of King Ahab and Queen Jezebel.
-Jehu claimed to have had a “zeal for the LORD” (2 Kings 10:16), and his actions after making that statement would seem to confirm it.
+Jehu became the tenth king of the northern tribes of the divided kingdom of Israel.
+He claimed to have a “zeal for the LORD” and his actions seem to confirm it.

 Misunderstanding the Two Houses of Israel